pnnl/brain_ohsu/README.md

 ## Citing

 Modified code:
-Oostrom, M., Muniak, M. A., Eichler West, R. M., Akers, S., Pande, P., Obiri, M., ... & Webb-Robertson, B. J. M. (2024).
-Fine-tuning TrailMap: The utility of transfer learning to improve the performance of deep learning in axon segmentation of light-sheet microscopy images.
-PloS one, 19(3), e0293856.
+Oostrom, Marjolein, Michael A. Muniak, Rogene M. Eichler West, Sarah Akers, Paritosh Pande, Moses Obiri, Wei Wang et al. "Fine-tuning TrailMap: The utility of transfer learning to improve the performance of deep learning in axon segmentation of light-sheet microscopy images."
+PloS one 19, no. 3 (2024): e0293856.

 Original TrailMap:
 Friedmann D, Pun A, Adams EL, Lui JH, Kebschull JM, Grutzner SM, et al. Mapping mesoscale axonal projections in the mouse brain using a 3D convolutional network.
 Proceedings of the National Academy of Sciences.
 2020;117(20):11068–75. pmid:32358193